szabgab/codeandtalk.com/README.md

   The subscriber should be able to select filter by countries and/or by topics.
   The e-mail itself is an HTML message that we can also build on the website.

+* Add Facebook image code to video pages
+* Improve the UI of the web site, look at what pyvideo has nice.
+  Font Awesome
+* Link from event to other events in the series.

+* Another potential use of the data: Help conference and meetup organizers find potential speakers.
+* List people by location (city, state, country)
+* List people by subjects (tags for which they spoke)